Crossing Great Central Road with a 3 years old

 Our Great Central Road adventure was completed successfully.
 We drove 1200 km in 3 days on a dirt road.

-Occasionally we encountered some corrugations (not as big as in Kalumburu Road or Mitchell Plateau Track), washouts or deep sand.
-However, the road was very drivable and we would not hesitate to take it again.
+Although we did encounter a few corrugations (not as big as in Kalumburu Road or Mitchell Plateau Track), washouts, and pockets of deep sand, the road was very pleasant.

-Our plan for the next day was to first visit Kings Canyon and then drive to Alice Springs through Western MacDonnell ranges.
+For now, our plan was to visit Kings Canyon and then drive through the scenic West MacDonnell Ranges en route to Alice Springs .

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.